 Pope Saint Pontian, who reigned from 230-235, holds the distinction of being the first pontiff to abdicate.

 He was just standing there, not doing anything special.
 As a Syrian priest he must have felt a little out of place among the Roman people mourning that day for the dead Pope.
 As a good preacher, he must have wanted to speak to the funeral procession about Christ's promise of resurrection.
 As a learned man, he must have wondered who would follow the holy Saint Gregory II as Pope and where he would take the Church.
 As a holy man, he must have been praying for Gregory II and for all the people around him to find their place after death in God's arms.
 But he was just one of the crowd.

-The papacy of Pope Saint Benedict XI began in 1303 and ended one year later in 1304.
-He was the author of a volume of sermons and commentaries on a part of the Gospel of Saint Matthew, the Psalms, the Book of Job, and the Apocalypse.
+He was the author of a volume of sermons and commentaries on a part of the Gospel of Saint Matthew, the Psalms, the Book of Job and the Apocalypse.

-Pope Saint Leo I is one of the only two Popes in two thousand years to be called "the Great."
-He is perhaps most famous for persuading Attila the Hun to abandon his plans to sack the city of Rome and to withdraw his forces beyond the Danube river (452)
+Pope Saint Leo I is one of the only two Popes in two thousand years to be called "the Great," renowned for dissuading Attila the Hun from sacking Rome in 452.